All Episodes

 They're generally in lockstep.

-Um they kind of do whatever leadership tells them.
+They kind of do whatever leadership tells them.

-And and so I think McCarthy was actually in a tough position because I don't think this is really personally about him.
+And so I think McCarthy was actually in a tough position because I don't think this is really personally about him.

-It may be for a handful of members, but I think this is about much bigger kind of fundamental issues that that our guys in Washington just don't seem to have any agreement on, and that's the real source of the disagreement here.
+It may be for a handful of members, but I think this is about much bigger kind of fundamental issues that our guys in Washington just don't seem to have any agreement on.

 I'm tired of these massive omnibus bills.

-They they felt like the trust was broken.
+They felt like the trust was broken.

 Well, it happened now because Matt Gates issued it, not because the others issued it.

-But I think things happen once the motion is out there uh that might not have happened were it not out there.
+But I think things happen once the motion is out there that might not have happened were it not out there.

-And that's why you saw people like Chip Roy and I think uh people like Dan Bishop say, you know what, we're not ready for now, we're not gonna vote for this motion to vacate.
+And that's why you saw people like Chip Roy and I think people like Dan Bishop say, you know what, we're not ready for now.

-But once it's out there, that kind of changes the dynamic, and it was Matt Gates who put that out there, not the other uh Freedom Caucus members.
+And it was Matt Gaetz who put that out there, not the other Freedom Caucus members.

 I've heard Jeff Hearn from Oklahoma as a bit of a dark horse candidate, as well as Steve Scalise.

-I mean he's been battling cancer last time I checked.
+I mean, he's been battling cancer last time I checked.

-So he's he's well liked.
+So he's well-liked.

 No, not a chance.